JuliaTeachingCTU/Scientific-Programming-in-Julia/docs/src/lecture_01/lab.md

 ## Testing Julia installation
 In order to proceed further let's run a simple [script](https://github.com/JuliaTeachingCTU/Scientific-Programming-in-Julia/blob/master/docs/src/lecture_01/test_setup.jl) to see, that the setup described in chapter [Installation](@ref install) is working properly.
-After spawning a terminal run this command:
+After spawning a terminal/cmdline run this command:
 ```bash
 julia ./test_setup.jl
 ```
 The script does the following
 - "Tests" if Julia is added to path and can be run with `julia` command from anywhere
-- Prints Hello World and Julia version info
+- Prints Julia version info
+- Checks version Julia.
+- Checks git configuration (name + email)
 - Creates an environment configuration files
 - Installs a basic pkg called BenchmarkTools, which we will use for benchmarking a simple function later in the labs.

-There are some quality of life improvements over long term support versions of Julia and thus for the course of these lectures we will use the latest stable release of Julia 1.6.x.
+There are some quality of life improvements over long term support versions of Julia and thus throughout this course we will use the latest stable release of Julia 1.6.x.

 ## Polynomial evaluation example
 Let's consider a common mathematical example for evaluation of nth-degree polynomial